Lake Powell has seen a significant drop in water level this season due to low snowfall in the western Rockies last winter and other factors.

-What do you have for rent?Paddleboards, single and double kayaks and fat-tire mountain bikes- we DO NOT rent Jet Skis, boats, or anything with a motor.
+What do you have for rent?Paddleboards, single and double kayaks and packrafts – We DO NOT rent Jet Skis, boats, or anything with a motor.

 Do I need to reserve ahead?
 It is a very good idea because in the summer months we do sell out daily!
 You can reserve on the BOOK NOW page on this website.

 Are you practicing Government COVID-19 Safety Procedures?
-Yes, all employees and customers must wear masks inside our store.
-All equipment is sanitized after each use.
-We have hand sanitizer available all over the store and curbside service is available.
+In the State of Arizona masks are not required.
+We have hand sanitizer available all over the store.
+Rentals and tours include delivery of gear to the Antelope Point Public Boat Ramp- we cannot transport people so you must drive yourself to the lake.
 We are following the Arizona Governor’s Executive Orders and the City of Page regulations in the continued effort to slow the spread of COVID-19.
-Call or email us with any questions!

 Do life jackets come with the rentals?
 Yes, they are included with your rental and tours.
 You must have a life jacket with you at all times and anyone under 13 must wear it the entire time while paddling-by law.
 We have adult, child sizes and even have some for dogs!
 Leashes are also included with paddleboards and must be worn.
 We also sell the “waist pack” inflatable life jackets here.
 Please read our safety tips here.